AlanLuu/lox-go/README.md

         - `string.split(delimiter)`, which returns a list containing all substrings that are separated by `delimiter`
         - `string.startsWith(prefix)`, which returns `true` if `string` begins with `prefix` and `false` otherwise
         - `string.strip([chars])`, which returns a new string with all leading and trailing characters from `chars` removed.
 If `chars` is omitted, this method returns a new string with all leading and trailing whitespace, newlines, and tabs removed
+        - `string.title()`, which returns a new string where each word starts with a capital letter if possible and the remaining characters in each word are in lowercase if possible
         - `string.toBuffer()`, which converts `string` into a buffer with the raw UTF-8 byte representation of each character in the string as the buffer elements and returns that buffer
         - `string.toList()`, which converts `string` into a list with each character in the string as the list elements and returns that list
         - `string.toNum([base])`, which attempts to convert `string` into an integer or float and returns that value if successful and `NaN` otherwise.
 If `base` is specified, then this method will attempt to convert `string` that is represented as the specified base into an integer or float and returns that value if the conversion was successful and `NaN` otherwise